Intervals

 It isn't really clear.

-I will show you how to be precise about this in each of three popular methods:
+Let's see how to be precise about this in each of three popular methods:

 - Inequalities